energywebfoundation/origin/docs/device-guides/my-devices.md

 Once your request is processed, you will be able to see it under [Certificates -> Requests](../certificate-guides/requests.md). **Note that once you've requested a certificate for a certain device for a selected time period, it is not possible to request a certificate for the same period in the future if certificate request is successful.** Certification is irreversible once it is written to the blockchain.

-The issuing body will be automatically notified about your request and will review it within 5 working days.
+The issuing body will be automatically notified about your request.
 You will receive an email notification about any updates to your request.

 ## Accessing Your Certificates